Más Arte Más Acción in Kassel – First stage in documenta fifteen (June-July 2022)

 In the following days, the “truth hostesses” extended and expanded the reflections on the violence in Colombia, the Peace Process and the role of the Truth Commission with the German and other audiences who attended the conversation spaces.

-Each of these spaces was a place of reflection and encounter that allowed us to manage friendships, futures and create friendships and affection.
-An opportunity to find common networks and possibilities for creation.
+Each of these spaces was a place of reflection and encounter that allowed us to manage futures and create friendships and affection.
+It was an opportunity to find common networks and possibilities for creation.